CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 * Costs: The costs of the data backup must be in reasonable proportion to the security purpose.
 In this case, the lifetime of the disk is to be considered.
 The following influencing factors (see CON.3.M1 * Survey of influencing factors of the data backup *) must be observed:

-* Availability Requirements: The higher the availability requirements, the faster the media must be accessed as the storage medium of the backup, and the faster the required data must be re-recordable from the media.
+* Availability Requirements: The higher the availability requirements, the faster the media must be accessed as the storage medium of the backup and the faster the required data from the media must be re-recordable.
 * It must be ensured that the storage media can be used for recovery even if one of the readers fails.
 The compatibility and function of a replacement device must be ensured.
 * Data and change volume: As data volumes increase, inexpensive storage media are often used.
 * Deadlines: If deletion periods must be adhered to (eg for personal data), the selected storage medium must enable the deletion.
 Storage media that are not or only with great effort erasable (eg WORM), should be avoided in this case.
 * Confidentiality requirements and integrity requirements of the data: If the confidentiality or integrity requirement of the data to be protected is high, this protection requirement is also transferred to the data carriers used for data backup.
 If encryption of the data backup is not possible, consideration can be given to the selection of data carriers which, due to their compact design, can be stored in data cabinets or vaults.
-* Knowledge of IT users: The knowledge and data-processing capabilities of IT users determine whether a policy can be chosen in which the user can manually manually backup, whether other trained individuals perform data protection remotely, or whether they are automated Data backup is more practical.
+* Knowledge of IT users: The knowledge and data-processing capabilities of IT users determine whether or not to choose a policy in which the user himself or herself manually acts for data backup, whether other trained individuals perform data backup remotely, or if an automated one Data backup is more practical.
 ** Responsibility for data backup **

-There are three groups of people responsible for deciding who is responsible for data protection: first, it can be the user himself (typically for decentralized and non-networked IT systems), the system administrator or an administrator specially trained for data protection.
+There are three groups of people responsible for deciding who is responsible for data protection: First, it may be the user himself (typically for decentralized and non-networked IT systems), the system administrator or an administrator specially trained for data protection.
 If the data backup is not carried out by the user, those responsible must be obliged to maintain secrecy regarding the data content.
 Maybe the data should also be encrypted.

 In addition, the decision makers must be named, which can cause a recovery.
 It remains to be clarified who has the right to access data carriers, especially if they are outsourced to backup archives.
 It must be ensured that only authorized persons gain access.
 Finally, it must be defined who is authorized to carry out a restoration of the entire database or selected individual files.